DomBom16/zenif/docs/modules/log.md

 ### Custom Logging Levels

-While FluxUtils doesn't directly support creating custom logging levels, you can achieve similar functionality by modifying the log line format to replace an existing log level with a new one:
+While Zenif doesn't directly support creating custom logging levels, you can achieve similar functionality by modifying the log line format to replace an existing log level with a new one:

 ```python
 [